demicchi/barcode-generator/readme.md

 ## Installation
 PHP >= 8.1, php-yaml, php-imagick and Imagick are required.
 See [Config sample](config/config_sample.yml) for more information about your imagick installation.
+You may need to allow EPS in `policy.xml` of your imagick installation because imagick on some Linux distributions disables EPS by default.

 1. Clone this repository.
 ```